Nitecon/zdbsession/README.md

 zDbSession
 ==========

-ZF2 module for saving sessions to database using doctrine entities, this module will deprecate my previous db session module
+ZF2 module for saving sessions to database using doctrine entities, this module will deprecate my previous db session module.
+I've decided to use this module in favor of my old db session module to the wide array of supported db systems that doctrine provides in a more easily workable solution for everyone that may want to use the module.

+An example of this is someone using a doctrine connection for oracle will be able to dump the correct schema for their database by using the orm schema tools without relying on me to create schema's for all databases.

 Pre-Install Notice
 ==================